Conclusion of the American Civil War: CSS Shenandoah

 Waddell finally learned of Lee's surrender on June 27 when the captain of the prize Susan & Abigail produced a newspaper from San Francisco.
 The same paper contained Confederate President Jefferson Davis's proclamation that the "war would be carried on with re-newed vigor".
 Shenandoah proceeded to capture a further ten whalers in the following seven hours.
 Waddell then steered Shenandoah south, intending to raid the port of San Francisco which he believed to be poorly defended.
 En route they encountered an English barque, Barracouta, on August 2 from which Waddell learned of the final collapse of the Confederacy including the surrenders of Johnston's, Kirby Smith's, and Magruder's armies and the capture of President Davis.
 The long log entry of Shenandoah for August 2, 1865, begins "The darkest day of my life."
 Captain Waddell realized then in his grief that they had taken innocent unarmed Union whaling ships as prizes when the rest of the country had ended hostilities.

-Following the orders of the captain of the Barracouta, Waddell immediately converted the warship back to a merchant ship, storing her cannon below, discharging all arms, and repainting the hull.
-At this point, Waddell decided to sail back to England and surrender Shenandoah in Liverpool.
+Waddell immediately converted the warship back to a merchant ship, storing her cannon below, and repainting the hull.
+At this point, Waddell decided to sail back to England and surrender Shenandoah.
 Surrendering in an American port carried the certainty of facing a court with a Union point of view and the very real risk of a trial for piracy, for which he and the crew could be hanged.
 Sailing south around Cape Horn and staying well off shore to avoid shipping that might report Shenandoah's position, they saw no land for another 9,000 miles until they arrived back in England, having logged a total of over 58,000 miles around the world in a year's travel—the only Confederate ship to circumnavigate the globe.

-Thus the final Confederate surrender of the war did not occur until November 6, 1865, when Waddell's ship reached Rock Ferry and was surrendered to Capt.
+The last Confederate surrender did not occur until November 6, 1865, when the ship under Capt.
+Waddell's command surrendered at Liverpool to Capt.
 R. N. Paynter, commander of of the British Royal Navy.
 Shenandoah was officially surrendered by letter to the British Prime Minister, the Earl Russell.
-Ultimately, after an investigation by the British Admiralty court, Waddell and his crew were exonerated of doing anything that violated the laws of war and were unconditionally released.
-Shenandoah herself was sold to Sultan Majid bin Said of Zanzibar in 1866 and renamed El Majidi.
-Several of the crew moved to Argentina to become farmers and eventually returned to the United States.
+Shenandoah was sold to Sultan Majid bin Said of Zanzibar in 1866 and renamed El Majidi.